-No liability has been recorded for the years ended December 31, 2014 and 2013 because the present value of the net cost of future services and use of facilities is less than deferred revenue from entry fees.
+If the present value of the net cost of future services and the use of facilities exceeds the deferred revenue from entry fees, a liability is recorded (obligation to provide future services) with a corresponding charge to income.
+The obligation is discounted at 7.00 percent, based on the interest rate of related long-term debt.
+No liability has been recorded as of December 31, 2015 and 2014 because the present value of the net cost of future services and use of facilities is less than deferred revenue from entry fees.
 The liability was determined using currently-enacted rules, although new rules for calculating this obligation may be issued in the future because of recently enacted changes to rules regarding the recognition of obligations related to refundable entry fee contracts.